public-awesome/stargaze-tools/README.md

-# Stargaze Tools
+# Stargaze Tools V2

-Stargaze Tools is a set of tools to interact with smart contracts on Stargaze.
+Stargaze Tools is a set of tools to interact with launchpad v2 smart contracts on Stargaze.

 Mainly focused towards NFT creators and developers to help launch and manage NFT collections.
 As use cases grow, more tools and scripts will be added.